EdgeFirstAI/documentation/docs/models/custom/npu.md

 ## Deploying Quantized ONNX

-In this example, we have taken the pretrained quantized [ONNX model zoo](https://github.com/onnx/models/tree/main/validated/vision/object_detection_segmentation/ssd-mobilenetv1).
+In this example, we have taken the pretrained quantized ONNX model from the [ONNX model zoo](https://github.com/onnx/models/tree/main/validated/vision/object_detection_segmentation/ssd-mobilenetv1).
 In particular the SSD-MobilenetV1-12-int8 was downloaded.

 !!! tip "ONNX Deployment"
     When deploying ONNX models on target, it is recommended to quantize the ONNX to deploy on the NPU using these providers `['NnapiExecutionProvider', 'VsiNpuExecutionProvider']` or convert it to FP16 to deploy on the GPU using this provider `["CUDAExecutionProvider"]`.